 Tamiflu and Relenza can prevent swine flu, but the CDC urges even at-risk people to try to avoid using the drugs in this way.
 Not only is supply insufficient for preventive use, but preventive use appears to be a major factor in the few cases of drug-resistant H1N1 swine flu that have appeared.

 There are situations in which preventive use of Tamiflu or Relenza may be appropriate for an at-risk person who must come into close contact with someone who has the flu.
 But the CDC suggests that doctors consider a "watchful waiting" approach.
-In this case, the at-risk person would wait to fill the prescription only if she or he actually developed flu symptoms.
+In this case, the at-risk person would wait to fill the prescription only if they actually developed flu symptoms.

 Is there a vaccine against the new swine flu virus?